 - Label the sealed jars and store in a cool, dry place for up to 1 year.
 If any of the lids fail to seal, the unsealed jars should be refrigerated because they are not shelf stable.

 - It is important to wait until the water in the canner is at a full boil before you return the filled jars to the canner for processing.
-If it’s not at a full boil when you add the jars, you will have to wait until it reached a full boil before the 10 minute processing timer starts, and the extra time in the hot water at the front end of the processing will result in mushy pickles.
+If it’s not at a full boil when you add the jars, you will have to wait until it reached a full boil before the 10 minute processing timer starts, and the extra time in the hot water at the front end of the processing will result in mushy dilly beans.